yadomi/chrome-extensions-reloader/README.md

 How I install this awesome stuff ?
 ----------------------------------

-First, you should know that i've only tested using OSX and it should also work on Linux.
+First, you should know that i've only tested using OSX but it should also work on Linux.
 However i'm not brave enought to test on Windows.

 Requirements
 ------------